 The University is located in what is now the district of Jaro, Iloilo City, Philippines, one kilometer away from Jaro Plaza and four kilometers from the city center.
+It is accessible by the provincial road, and is about 15 kilometers from the Iloilo International Airport and six kilometers from the Iloilo Domestic Port.
 It is accessible by the provincial road, and is about 15 kilometers from the airport and six kilometers from the pier.
 Iloilo City is a focal point of maritime and air transport from Manila and other cities.
 Direct transportation to the campus is easily obtainable night and day by public utility vehicles.